wugology/Infection/README.md

 >>> limitInfection(3)
 Infecting any of the following users will limit the infection to 3 or fewer users: []
 ```
 As we can see, there are no users we can infect who will limit the spread of the disease to 3 users.
-This is because the smallest class, history, contains three students and one mentor.
+This is because the smallest class, history, contains three students and one coach.
 Let's try 4:
 ```
 >>> limitInfection(4)
 Infecting any of the following users will limit the infection to 4 or fewer users: ['Maria', 'Pat', 'Lee', 'Alex']